GiannisCharalampous/NPuzzleJava/README.md

 ## General info
 This project is simple N Puzzle game solver.

+Graph-based search algorithms were used:
+	- BFS (Breadth-first Search)
-Graph-based search algorithm: BFS (Breadth-first Search), A* Search (Manhattan Distance)
+	- A* Search (Manhattan Distance)